MecSim/MecSimCalc-docs/blog/2022-07-18-masonry-calculators.md

 ### Authors

 **Dr. Mark D. Hagel** is the Executive Director of Alberta Masonry Council and has kindly made his masonry calculators available on MecSimCalc.
+Mark holds a Bachelor of Science in Actuarial Science and Applied Mathematics, a Bachelor of Science in Civil Engineering, and a Doctor of Philosophy in Civil Engineering all from the University of Calgary.
+Mark’s fields of expertise include thermal and hygrothermal modeling of building systems, corrosion modeling, Life Cycle Cost Analysis, structural analysis and design, and the durability of building components.
+In 2018 Mark served on the National Research Council of Canada’s (NRC) working group that developed the Guideline on Design for Durability of the Building Envelope.

 **John Yu** is a university researcher who converted Dr. Hagel's excel files into MecSimCalc apps.